adeeteya/FlutterTodoList/README.md

 # 📝 Todo List

-Todo List is a simple cross-platform Todo App Built using Flutter and Isar Database.
+Todo List is a simple cross-platform Todo App Built using Flutter and Supabase.
 The app is responsive, follows Material3 guidelines and is rich with animations.

 Please star⭐ the repo if you like what you see😊.